wu0lss4j/wu0lss4j/README.md

 - 👋 Hi, I’m Bruno / @wu0lss4j
 - 🎓 C was my favorite language when I was studying
-- 💼 In the past I was deep into Excel and VBA
+- 💼 In the past I was deep into MSExcel and VBA
 - 👀 I’m interested in all things scripting automation in particular and the mobile internet in general
 - 🌱 I’m currently learning python, golang, bash, and awk
 - 💞️ I’m looking to collaborate on ... no idea